Mannyasoh/work-task-sportsagency/README.md

-This repository contains the files required for the files
+This repository contains the files required for the task